Kokedera is a 20-minute walk from Matsuo Taisha Station on the Hankyu Arashiyama Line.

 Hours and Fees

-• To visit Kokedera, you need to make a reservation in advance, either online (see resource section) or by postal mail.
-Visitors must be 13 years or older.
+Reservations are required to visit Kokedera and can be made either online (see the resources section) or by postal mail.
+Visitors must be at least 13 years old.

 Getting there